You may have packed your bags in anticipation for a sunny trip to Boston, but things don’t always go to plan.

 Address: 700 Boylston Street, Boston, MA 02116, United States

-Boston’s Public Library opened in 1848 and was the first library to permit the borrowing of books.
+My favourite thing to do in Boston when it rains is to hide out in Boston’s Public Library.
+Having opened in 1848 and was the first library to permit the borrowing of books.
 Today, you can loan a selection of more than 23 million books from the library.

 With free tours covering the architecture of the building, treasured art collection and some of the incredibly rare first edition books from famous writers such as William Shakespeare.
 The Boston Public Library is the perfect place to spend a rainy day in Boston.